Skwanky7/Funkin-test/README.md

 </br>

 ### Open the C# script with Visual Studio Code, then do the following;
-Erase all the code, leave it completely blank then Copy and Paste this
+Erase all the code then Copy and Paste this in
 ```using System.Collections;
 using System.Collections.Generic;
 using UnityEngine;